rxdi/ipfs-package-example/README.md

 {
     "name":"@test",
     "typings": "QmW1vAT4oy8w1iB8YoZMvmHoVF4GUHT1eE7h49UqViWawW",
-    "module": "QmfCbYHggmJ5ZdnTRZ9X56iV6KR1REqxKmbX6GjspamH5w"
+    "module": "QmfCbYHggmJ5ZdnTRZ9X56iV6KR1REqxKmbX6GjspamH5w",
+    "dependencies": [""],
 }
 ```

 Where:

-`name` - Module namespace this is important since it will be downloaded inside node_modules as @test and inside node_modules/@types/@test
+`name` - Module namespace is important and in the end will be used as follow `import { TestModule } from '@test'` in this case

 `typings` - Hash from ipfs network leading to our generated types `index.d.ts`